kayla-manning/election-analysis-2020/posts/intro.md

 #### Electoral Swing in Recent Years

-States have followed similar voting patterns in elections over the course of the past two decades.
+States have voted relatively predictably in elections over the course of the past two decades.
 However, Donald Trump "[blew up](https://www.politico.com/news/magazine/2020/02/07/election-2020-new-electoral-map-110496)" the Electoral Map in his 2016 victory when many reliably blue states flipped to red.
 The below graphic displays shifts in the two-party vote across the country between the 2012 and 2016 presidential elections:

 ![](../figures/swing_map.jpg)

-Positive values indicate blue-trending states, while negative values indicated red-trending states.
-In the above map, there are far more red-trending states than blue, indicating that Republican vote share increased in the 2016 presidential race relative to the 2012 race, as expected given the outcomes of the two elections.[^bignote]
+Positive values indicate blue-trending states, while negative values indicate red-trending states.
+The above map has far more red-trending states than blue, indicating that Republican vote share increased in the 2016 presidential race relative to the 2012 race, as expected given the outcomes of the two elections.[^bignote]

 #### Electoral Swing in Battleground States

-To identify potentially meaningful trends for 2020, it is helpful to focus on electoral swing in battleground states between 2012 and 2016.
+To identify potentially meaningful trends for 2020, it is helpful to focus on electoral swing in battleground states from 2012 to 2016.
 The plot below displays battleground states and their respective changes in two-party vote share (see this  [table](../figures/swing_table.html) for a closer look at the numbers):

 ![](../figures/swing_point_line.jpg)